SAP-archive/cloud-cap-nodejs-codejam/exercises/04/readme.md

 ### 2. Redeploy to the persistence layer

-:point_right: The CSV files are discovered and used during a `cds deploy`, so deploy again thus:
+The CSV files are discovered and used during a `cds deploy`, so a new deployment is required.
+While the `cds watch` will restart the service, it won't do a deploy for us, so we'll do that manually now.

+:point_right: Deploy again, this time noting that you don't have to specify the `--to` option:

 ```sh
 user@host:~/bookshop